groupdocs-metadata/GroupDocs.Metadata-Docs/net/developer-guide/advanced-usage/managing-metadata-for-specific-formats/audio/working-with-mp3-metadata/handling-the-lyrics-tag.md

 1. [Load]({{< ref "metadata/net/developer-guide/advanced-usage/loading-files/_index.md" >}}) an MP3 file
 2. Extract the root metadata package
-3. Get the Lyrics tag by using the [MP3RootPackage.Lyrics3V2](https://reference.groupdocs.com/net/metadata/groupdocs.metadata.formats.audio/mp3rootpackage/properties/lyrics3v2)property
+3. Get the Lyrics tag by using the [MP3RootPackage.Lyrics3V2](https://reference.groupdocs.com/net/metadata/groupdocs.metadata.formats.audio/mp3rootpackage/properties/lyrics3v2) property
 4. If the Lyrics tag is not null then check for all of its properties

 The following code snippet reads the Lyrics tag from an MP3 file.